-□ In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). □ In other cases, we have decided not to include a particular drug on the Drug List.
+□In some cases, the law does not allow any Medicare plan to cover certain types of drugs more information about this, see Section 7.1 in this chapter). (for □ In other cases, we have decided not to include a particular drug on the Drug List.
 In some cases, you may be able to obtain a drug that is not on the drug list.
-For more information, please see Chapter 9. □Louisiana Department of Health (Medicaid)-covered drugs may not be included on this plan's Drug list.
-If this plan does not cover a specific drug, please check your Louisiana Department
+For more information please see Chapter 9. □North Carolina Deparment of Health and Human Services (Medicaid)-covered drugs material included on this plan's Drug list.
+If this plan does not cover a specific drug, please check North Carolina Deparment of Health and Human Services (Medicaid) Drug list to see if this covered. k your